A new leaf: Legal assistance to expunge pot convictions goes unused across Illinois

 The arrest, which netted less than half a kilogram of marijuana, still made headlines in the small town about 200 miles south of Chicago, and was followed by a guilty plea, 30 days in the Shelby County jail and two years of probation, and a lot of uncertainty about the future, thanks to a record that would mark Connor with a Class 4 felony for what he assumed would be the rest of his life.

-When Illinois legalized cannabis in 2019, Connor learned that the legislation would also include provisions that allowed residents with minor cannabis-related arrests and convictions to clear their records, and when those provisions took effect in 2020, he immediately headed to the courthouse — where, he was disappointed to learn no one, neither local judges nor the state’s attorney’s office, were quite sure what he should do.
+When Illinois legalized cannabis in 2019, Connor learned that the legislation would also include provisions that allowed residents with minor cannabis-related arrests and convictions to clear their records.
+When those provisions took effect in 2020, he immediately headed to the courthouse — where, he was disappointed to learn no one, neither local judges nor the state’s attorney’s office, were quite sure what he should do.

 “It was so discouraging, all those trips to the courthouse.
-People said they didn’t think I qualified, but it seemed to me that I certainly did,” Connor said in a recent interview.
+People said they didn’t think I qualified, but it seemed to me that I certainly did,” said Connor, who asked that his full name not be used.

 Connor was not alone.
 As the unofficial weed enthusiasts’ holiday of April 20 — 4/20— arrives some three years into marijuana legalization in Illinois, only a fraction of residents entitled to have records of their cannabis arrests and charges expunged from public records have managed to do so.
 Connor might still be carrying the manufacturing and delivering cannabis counts on his record if not for a lucky call to a state hotline.